Mark Samaranayake

 Hettiarachchige Don Marcus Conrad Senarathna Samaranayake (born 8 April 1914 – died 4 June 2000 as මාක් සමරනායක) [Sinhala]), popularly as Mark Samaranayake, was an actor in Sri Lankan cinema and stage drama.
-One of the earliest pillars in Sinhala cinema, Samaranayake acted in several critically acclaimed films such as Peralena Iranama, Perakadoru Bena, Kapati Arakshakaya, Duppathage Duka and Daivayogaya.
+One of the earliest pillars in Sinhala cinema, Samaranayake acted in several critically acclaimed films such as Peralena Iranama, Perakadoru Bena, Kapati Arakshakaya, Duppathage Duka, and Daivayogaya.

 Personal life

-He was born on 8 April 1914 in Weliveriya, Gampaha as the fifth child in a family with eight siblings.
-His father, Charles Samaranayake, was a notary and his mother Dona Isabella Perera was a housewife.
-He had three elder sisters: Josephine, Harriet and Lori, an elder brother: George, two sisters: Ellison and Marie, and a younger brother: Benedict.
+He was born on 8 April 1914 in Weliveriya, Gampaha, as the fifth child in a family with eight siblings.
+His father, Charles Samaranayake, was a notary, and his mother, Dona Isabella Perera, was a housewife.
+He had three elder sisters, Josephine, Harriet, and Lori; an elder brother, George; two sisters, Ellison and Marie; and a younger brother, Benedict.
 His father died when Mark was a child.

-He received his primary education at the Sinhala School in Weliweriya and then went to Saint Joseph's College, Colombo for secondary education.
-Popular actor Laddie Ranasinghe was his classmate.
-Mark and Laddie both attended St. Aloysius Seminary in their youth where his father had dedicated Mark to the church.
+He received his primary education at the Sinhala School in Weliweriya and then went to Saint Joseph's College, Colombo, for secondary education.
+Famous actor Laddie Ranasinghe was his classmate.
+In their youth, Mark and Laddie attended St. Aloysius Seminary, where his father dedicated Mark to the church.

 In 1950, he married Pearl Jayawardena, a fellow actress.
-The couple had two daughters: Shirani, Damayanthi and one son Tiron.
-His eldest daughter Shirani died at a hospital in Paris in February 2014.
+The couple had two daughters, Shirani and Damayanthi, and one son, Tiron.
+His eldest daughter, Shirani, died at a hospital in Paris in February 2014.
 She was a mother of three who made a minor role in the film Duppathage Duka as a child artist in 1956.
 Her funeral took place on 15 February 2014 in Paris.

-He died on 4 June 2000 at the age of 86 after a serious illness.
+He died on 4 June 2000 at the age of 86 after a severe illness.